tom-hooper-91/DrawSteel/README.md

 # Draw Steel
 An aspiring character builder application for the Draw Steel RPG.

-Built with using dotnet with the following:
+Built using dotnet with the following:
 - Function app in the `API` project
 - Web app in the `Web` project
-- Interaction Driven Design core application in:
+- Interaction Driven Design core application:
     - `Application`
     - `Domain`
     - `Infrastructure`